Life expectancy: Healthy life expectancy

 To assess the quality of these additional years of life, 'healthy life expectancy' has been calculated for the last 30 years.
-Since 2001, the World Health Organization has published statistics called Healthy life expectancy (HALE), defined as the average number of years that a person can expect to live in "full health" excluding the years lived in less than full health due to disease and/or injury.
+Since 2001, the World Health Organization has published statistics called healthy life expectancy (HALE), defined as the average number of years that a person can expect to live in "full health" excluding the years lived in less than full health due to disease and/or injury.
 Since 2004, Eurostat publishes annual statistics called Healthy Life Years (HLY) based on reported activity limitations.
 The United States uses similar indicators in the framework of the national health promotion and disease prevention plan "Healthy People 2010".
 More and more countries are using health expectancy indicators to monitor the health of their population.

-The long-standing quest for longer life led in the 2010s to a more promising focus on increasing HALE, also known as a person's "healthspan".
+The long-standing quest for longer life led in the 2010s to a focus on increasing HALE, also known as a person's "healthspan".
 Besides the benefits of keeping people healthier longer, a goal is to reduce health-care expenses on the many diseases associated with cellular senescence.
 Approaches being explored include fasting, exercise, and senolytic drugs.